Orpius/SDK/docs/UserGuide/index.md

 You can also invite members (inside or outside your organization) to collaborate in a space.
 Members can be invited into a space and granted access through roles.

-Your Spaces are listed on the Organization View page, where you can:
+Your Spaces are listed on the Space Selector view, where you can:

 * **Open** an existing space
 * **Create** a new space